-109th Congress Proposals to Establish Systemic Procedures.
-Under consideration are House and Senate companion bills - H.R.
-760 and S. 243 - to establish a unified process for creating, operating, and funding NHAs and a heritage area program (House bill) or system (Senate bill).
+Companion bills - H.R.
+760 and S. 243 - have been introduced in the 109th Congress to establish a unified process for creating, operating, and funding NHAs and a heritage area program (H.R.
+760) or system (S. 243).
 The Senate passed S. 243 on July 26, 2005, with an amendment in the nature of a substitute.
-The House bill is essentially identical to legislation (S. 2543) passed by the Senate but not enacted in the 108th Congress, while S. 243 contains additional provisions.
+H.R.
+760 is essentially identical to legislation passed by the Senate but not enacted in the 108th Congress (S. 2543), while S. 243 contains additional provisions.
 Both 109th Congress bills would require the Secretary of the Interior to conduct suitability-feasibility studies, or review and comment on such studies prepared by others, for areas under consideration for NHA designation.
 They set out criteria by which such areas would be evaluated, including identification of a local coordinating entity, demonstration of support by local governments and communities, development of a conceptual financial plan outlining the responsibilities of participants, and concurrence of managers of any federal lands within the proposed NHA.
 The criteria include evidence of resources and traditional uses that are of "national importance," a term used to avoid confusion with the "national significance" needed for designating units of the National Park System.

 The measures would provide for the local coordinating entity for an NHA to develop a management plan for the area within three years of the availability of funds, and a process and time frame for action by the Secretary of the Interior to approve/disapprove the plan.
 The management plan is to include a business plan demonstrating that the local coordinating entity has sufficient partnerships and financial resources to carry out the plan, to encourage self-sufficiency of heritage areas.
 For each NHA, the bills would authorize funding of not more than \$1 million per year, with a total of not more than \$10 million over 15 years.
-The House bill would cap funding for all NHAs at \$15 million per year, while the Senate-passed bill includes \$25 million.
-The Senate-passed bill also includes provisions on partnership support, authorizing the Secretary of the Interior to award competitive grants to local coordinating entities whose financial assistance has ended.
+H.R.
+760 would cap funding for all NHAs at \$15 million per year, while the Senate-passed bill includes \$25 million.
+The Senate-passed bill also includes provisions on partnership support, authorizing the

+Secretary of the Interior to award competitive grants to local coordinating entities whose financial assistance has ended.
 The grants could be used for individual projects at NHAs that further the purposes of the management plan.